huangyoujianarch-source/YSM-Project/README.md

 This analysis highlights an important distinction:

-- Engagement does not always produce the highest final scores
+- Engagement in goal-setting programs does not always produce the highest final scores
 - But it strongly contributes to **score improvement and consistency**

 👉 The program appears to be more effective as a **growth tool** rather than a performance differentiator.